Code-Nycticebus/claymore/README.md

 pybuildc new test-project
 ```

-and add claymore as a dependency:
+and add claymore as a dependency to the `pybuildc.toml`:

 ```toml
 [deps.claymore]